keqiongpan/rhodecode-enterprise-ce/docs/admin/system_admin/tuning/tuning-user-sessions-performance.rst

-To switch to reds-based user sessions uncomment the following section in your :file:`/home/{user}/.rccontrol/{instance-id}/rhodecode.ini` file.
+To switch to redis-based user sessions uncomment the following section in your :file:`/home/{user}/.rccontrol/{instance-id}/rhodecode.ini` file.

 .. code-block:: ini